edwardlavender/flapper_sim/README.md

       - `sim_implement` is a wrapper that, for each simulated movement path and array design, implements `sim_workhorse` to generate outputs.

+      - `sim_illustrate` illustrates the main outputs of the flapper family of algorithms.

 2.  `data` contains data for the project.